Jodi22K/Amazon-Spending-Analytics/README.md

 1. **Spending Peaks**: There are consistent spikes in spending during major sale events like Black Friday, Cyber Monday, and holiday seasons.
 2. **Top Categories**: The majority of my spending was concentrated in categories like electronics, clothing, beauty/skincare, and home, with lower spending on games and health & wellness over time.
-3. **Monthly Trends**: There is a clear monthly pattern, where spending decreases in Q4 and during sales events but decreases in early months of the year.
+3. **Monthly Trends**: There is a clear monthly pattern, where spending has historical highs during specific summer and fall months (e.g may, June, October - correlation to holiday and summer events) and is lower during February, March, August & November.

 ---

 ### **Recommendations**:
-1. **Budget Awareness**: Set spending limits based on historical trends to avoid overspending during high-volume periods (e.g., holidays).
+1. **Budget Awareness**: Set spending limits based on historical trends to avoid overspending during high-volume periods - pay attention to seasonality (e.g., controlling excess spending during summer months/holidays).
 2. **Category-Based Spending**: Focus on essential categories and limit impulse purchases, especially in categories with rising costs (e.g., electronics).
 3. **Optimize Sale Purchases**: Use trend data to strategically budget/plan hefty spend purchases before summer months, reduce purchase volumes in beauty/personal care, and take close notice to continue optimizing future savings for meaningful/lasting impacts in health & wellness, whilst reducing general miscellaneous/unnecessary spending.